College of DuPage: History

 In May 2008, the board of trustees abruptly removed the college president, Sunil Chand.
 Faculty members and students protested a November 2008 board meeting to implement conservative activist David Horowitz's "Academic Bill of Rights", which takes control over curriculum away from teachers and gives it to the school board.
 The faculty association sent a letter to the board noting that the changes were never discussed and no complaints over curriculum have been filed by students.

-In January 2009, Dr. Robert L. Breuder became the college's president.
+In January 2009, Robert L. Breuder became the college's president.
 The Health and Science Center and Technical Education Center opened that summer on the Glen Ellyn campus.
-The Technical Education Center is 178000 square feet (16,500 m2) and houses the Automotive Technology, HVAC/ELMEC, Architecture, Horticulture, and Interior Design programs, and in a new steel, glass and precast concrete panel building on the west side of campus.
+The Technical Education Center is 178,000 square feet (16,500 m2) and houses the Automotive Technology, HVAC/ELMEC, Architecture, Horticulture, and Interior Design programs, and in a new steel, glass and precast concrete panel building on the west side of campus.
 The building was awarded LEED Silver certification and was designed to support horticulture, construction trades, architecture, interior design, construction management, and automotive technology.

 In May 2016, Dr Ann Rondeau was elected to become the sixth president of the College of DuPage.

 The 475000 sqft BIC Renovation (phase one completed in 2011; phase two completed in 2012) and the new 65000 sqft Student Services Center (SSC) (completed in 2011) included the reorganization of faculty and administrative departments, expanded student commons, updated classrooms and labs.
 The addition of the new Student Services Center which now connects the SRC and BIC with a large naturally lit commons, a new coffee shop and 'one-stop-shop' student services offices and operations.
 The renovation and Student Services Center replaced the deteriorating BIC exterior with a new, modern panel and glass exterior and bright interior spaces.
 The transfer of the classes to the BIC enabled the construction of the next phase of the Homeland Security Education Center expansion on the west side of campus.
 The project was designed by the Architecture firm Loebl Schlossman Hackl, with Brandon Lipman AIA as Principal Designer.

 The Culinary and Hospitality Center (CHC) was completed in 2011.
 It houses culinary kitchens and bakeries, a six-room boutique hotel run by students of the hospitality program, two gourmet restaurants open to the public, a culinary amphitheater and the college's Multimedia Services department.
 Waterleaf, one of the college's two restaurants, seats 150 people.
 The project was also designed by the Architecture firm Loebl Schlossman Hackl, with Brandon Lipman AIA as Principal Designer.

 Phase one of the Homeland Security Education Center was completed in 2011.
 The center houses the college's Criminal Justice and Fire Science Technology programs, as well as the Suburban Law Enforcement Academy and the COD police department.